The KPIs to Measure SEO Success

 - Number of pages crawled

 - Avg. page load time (the lower the better, ideally below one second)

 These metrics are shown in Google Search Console and Bing Webmaster Tools.

 A backlink is a link from one page on a website to another.
 Each links passes on value, contributing to the value of the page that's linked.
 The sheer amount of links isn't that interesting, because having 1,000,000 links from one website to another adds little more value than for instance 10.

 Two things are interesting—and they correlate with high rankings in search results:

-Tracking the success of your SEO efforts is important, but be sure to focus on the right KPIs.
+Tracking the success of your SEO efforts is important, but be sure to focus on (opens in a new tab).
 To save yourself a lot of time, and always have the KPIs available, it makes a lot of sense to set them up in an online dashboard like the one that Swydo offers.
-By integrating with Google Analytics, Search Console and Pagespeed, you can create powerful and comprehensive SEO reports.
-Learn more!
+By integrating with Google Analytics, Search Console and Pagespeed, you can create powerful and comprehensive SEO reports. (opens in a new tab)!